 Services not yet supported

-The following table lists services that are not yet supported by the fully managed version of Cloud Run.
+The following table lists services that are not yet supported by Cloud Run (fully managed).
 Note that Cloud Run on GKE can use any service that Google Kubernetes Engine can use.

 |Filestore (NAS)||Filestore is not Firestore, which is supported.|